Terms of Reference

 3.1.
 The quorum necessary for the transaction of business shall be two.
 A duly convened meeting of the Committee at which a quorum is present shall be competent to exercise all or any of the authorities, powers and discretions vested in or exercisable by the Committee.

-4.1 The Committee shall meet at least twice a year and at such other times as the Committee Chairman shall require.
+4.1 The Committee shall meet at least three times a year and at such other times as the Committee Chairman shall require.

 5. Notice of meetings

-5.1 .
-Unless otherwise agreed, notice of each meeting confirming the venue, time and date, together with an agenda of items to be discussed, shall be forwarded to each member of the Committee, any other person required to attend and all other non-executive directors before the date of the meeting.
-Supporting papers shall be sent to Committee members and to other attendees as appropriate, at the same time.
+5.1 Unless otherwise agreed, notice of each meeting confirming the venue, time and date shall be forwarded to each member of the Committee and any other person required to attend before the date of the meeting.
+The agenda of items to be discussed and supporting papers shall be sent to Committee members and to other attendees as appropriate.

 6. Minutes of meetings